slavik925/outofmemory/content/blog/drawing-in-css/index.md

 The very first topic there was presented by Giulia Cardieri https://twitter.com/ggiulia - "CSS Games and Drawings in the real world: useful or just fun" which was actually quite inspiring.

-The main idea is to bring more attention to CSS drawing capabilities, get some fun and experience while code in CSS not in a very usual manner.
+The main idea is to bring more attention to CSS drawing capabilities, get some fun and experience while coding in CSS not in a usual manner.

 You can familiarize with one of her projects written just for fun called [Dinokiki](http://dinokiki.com) (be careful with the sound).